 The dynamics inside a billiard is completely determined by its geometry (i.e., its shape)!

 One could choose billiard tables with different shapes:

-One could also assume that the domain lies inside a Riemannian manifold rather than the Euclidean plane: elastic reflection can be still defined and the ball will move along geodesics instead of straight lines.
+One could also assume that the domain lies inside a Riemannian manifold rather than in the Euclidean plane.